canonical/cloud-init/doc/rtd/reference/cli.rst

 * :command:`--logs`: Optionally remove all ``cloud-init`` log files in :file:`/var/log/`.
 * :command:`--reboot`: Reboot the system after removing artifacts.
-* :command:`--machine-id`: Remove :file:`/etc/machine-id` on this image.
-Best
+* :command:`--machine-id`: Set :file:`/etc/machine-id` to ``uninitialized\n``
-  practice when cloning a golden image, to ensure that the next boot of that image auto-generates a unique machine ID. `More details on machine-id`_.
+  on this image for systemd environemnts.
+On distributions without systemd, remove the file.
+Best practice when cloning a golden image, to ensure the next boot of that image auto-generates a unique machine ID.
+  `More details on machine-id`_.

 .. _cli_collect_logs: